ButterflyLion/ISE-Software-Testing-Room-Booking-Project/README.md

 ============================================= 4 passed in 140.54s (0:02:20) ==============================================

-4. 'mockTests' folder contains ...
+4. 'mockTests' folder contains two files: mockDB.py and mockDB_test.py.
+These are incomplete tests that were written but not finished due to them being lower in priority than the other tests we were writing.
+However, we decided to include them too, even if they're incomplete.

 ### Brief Outline of Features/Tests:
 1. In Unit Testing, we organize our tests into separate classes, each representing a specific function of the application.
-These classes contain various methods that test different scenarios, including valid and invalid cases.
+These classes contain various methods that test different scenarios, including valid and invalid cases.<br>
-Here is the list of the classes:
+Here is the list of the classes:<br>
-TestLogin
-TestNumberOfGuests
-TestAvailableRooms
-TestAvailableDate
-TestAvailableHours
-TestBooking
-TestSubmitBooking

-2.integrationTests :
+TestLogin<br>
+TestNumberOfGuests<br>
+TestAvailableRooms<br>
+TestAvailableDate<br>
+TestAvailableHours<br>
+TestBooking<br>
+TestSubmitBooking<br>

+2. integrationTests : This aims to combine functional and integration testing.
+Functional testing tests that the application works as per the user's expectations.
+These are user stories which have been implemented.
+The 'splinter' module allows us to automate the user's interaction with the frontend, i.e. the webpages.
+We also consider these integration tests since they test that multiple components work together.
+We test that the data entered is used to determine what choices are shown to the user, e.g. if a user wants to book a room for themselves, they won't be given the option to book a conference room.

 2. Integration_Test.py :
 The tests include retrieving users, user login validation, and retrieving available rooms.
 The tests ensure the proper functioning of the database connection and data retrieval.

-3.System_Test.py : This repository contains automated tests written in Python using the Selenium library.
+3. System_Test.py : This repository contains automated tests written in Python using the Selenium library.
 These tests aim to validate the functionality of a web application by simulating user interactions and verifying expected outcomes.
-The test cases included in this repository cover various scenarios and functionalities of the web application.
+The test cases included in this repository cover various scenarios and functionalities of the web application.<br>
-Here is the list of the classes:
+Here is the list of the classes:<br>
-TestHappyPath1Student
-TestHappyPath2Student
-TestBookingSameRoomTimeAndDate
-TestBookingMoreThanTwiceADay
+TestHappyPath1Student<br>
+TestHappyPath2Student<br>
+TestBookingSameRoomTimeAndDate<br>
+TestBookingMoreThanTwiceADay<br>

 ### Percentage Contribution by each Group Member with a Brief Description:
+- Pardis: 50%
+- Tamara: 35%
+- Conor: 15%

 ## Team Members: Pardis Norouzi, Tamara Orosz & Conor Glynn